LySabrina/expense-tracker/README.md

 2025/03/15

 - Created TagForm
-- Created <select> tag with options for user to select a tag for a row
+- Created `<select>` tag with options for user to select a tag for a row

 2025/03/16

 - Added ability to delete tags ==> WIP to make tag columns blank if deleted a tag that has them
 - Added ability to add new tags

+2025/03/27

+- Updated Tag columns to blank if their Tag was deleted
+- Need to fix issue with bug when after deleting a tag, can not update the column with a new value

+2025/04/01

+- Added the ability to create a CSV file from data